 6. What impact, if any, does religion have on a country's ability to deal with human trafficking?
 Consider which religions are prominent in each region and the moral implications of slavery in that religion.

-7. Can slavery be beneficial within societies where unemployment and starvation are endemic?
+7. Can slavery be viewed as beneficial within societies where unemployment and starvation are endemic?

 8. Can we judge the level of trafficking in a country by counting the number of reports posted for that country on the web?
-What factors influence the number of postings?
+Which factors influence the number of postings?

 9. The U.S.A. has not been assigned a tier rating.
 Rate it now, basing your rating on the posted country report.
 How does the rating that you assigned compare with your personal impression of the level of human trafficking in the U.S.?